sleepyloris/sleepyloris/README.md

 ### Hi there 👋

+Im a Computer Scientist and a Philosopher currently studying at sfu.

+🔭 I’m currently working on replay file analysis of StarCraft 2 🌱 I’m currently learning Computational Linguistics

 <!--
 **sleepyloris/sleepyloris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.